chutzcraft/EDGE64/about.md

 >_This mod comes with its own universe and renditions in style of Doom 64._

-<p>The maps are all created from scratch, and have the feel of a Doom 64 expansion.
-The mod also gives
-players of EDGE community fun variety of flavor for them to try at their leisure.
+The maps are all created from scratch, and have the feel of a Doom 64 expansion.
+The mod also gives players of EDGE community fun variety of flavor for them to try at their leisure.
 A note to a nice community of developers :)
-EDGE64 uses different selections of weapons, and includes an abridged storyline to set it apart from its contemporaries.</p>
+EDGE64 uses different selections of weapons, and includes an abridged storyline to set it apart from its contemporaries.

 >_In fact, some ideas from EDGE64 have inspired Brutal Doom 64, such as Lost Souls leaving fire trails._

 **Which Sourceport should I use to play EDGE64?**

-><p>_EDGE64 works with EDGE Classic, an enhanced & improved version of the original EDGE,_
+>_EDGE64 works with EDGE Classic, an enhanced & improved version of the original EDGE,_
->hich is suited to work best with low-end processors.
+>which is suited to work best with low-end processors.
 This could help run other mods very well on your computer.
 Run these by your
->_specifications for a favorable experience._</p>
+>_specifications for a favorable experience._

 **How to upgrade weapons?**